RCM Constraint-Consistent Dynamic Control in Surgical Robots: Discussion and conclusion

 \section{Discussion and conclusion}

-\textit{Discussion.} This work addresses rheonomic holonomic constraints by formulating task and kinematic conditions within a projected constraint-consistent controller.
-The approach was validated in clinically relevant dynamic control scenarios for RCM in minimally invasive robotic surgery, demonstrating smoother and more efficient torque behavior, improved RCM constraint satisfaction, and greater robustness compared to state-of-the-art baselines.
-These advantages arise from unifying projection-based and dynamically consistent formulations.
-Beyond these benefits, several limitations deserve discussion.
+\textit{Discussion.} This work formulates RCM enforcement as a rheonomic holonomic constraint within a projected constraint-consistent controller.
+Across the tested simulation and hardware scenarios, the proposed method provides lower RCM residuals and smoother torque profiles than the considered baselines, while retaining accurate tool-tip tracking and enabling null-space compliance.
+These improvements arise from the explicit separation of constrained and free-motion actions in the control law.
+Several limitations, however, remain.

 First, projection-based formulations remain numerically sensitive~\cite{moura2019equivalence}.
 Even small modeling errors or ill-conditioned Jacobians can destabilize the projector.
 Second, RCM kinematics are inherently depth-sensitive: due to the lever-arm effect, control gains tuned for one insertion length may degrade performance at another, making it difficult to define a unified gain set.
-Third, although a PD(+) law was used for fair comparison, passivity-preserving extensions of the proposed controller exist and could enhance robustness, but were not explored here.
+Third, although a PD(+) law was used for fair comparison, passivity-preserving extensions remain an interesting direction for future work.
 Fourth, while torque smoothness has improved, residual high-frequency oscillations may degrade accuracy with long or flexible instruments in practical deployment, and the lack of direct tip sensing means forward kinematics remain the only feedback source.
 Fifth, null-space compliance, though enabling interaction, is configuration-dependent: in some poses, surgeons may not intuitively adjust the attack angle, suggesting that admittance control is still relevant.
 Finally, gain tuning itself poses a practical challenge: despite theoretical orthogonality, RCM and tip-task gains remain coupled, and adjusting one often affects the other.
-This interdependence was particularly evident in the \(\boldsymbol{Z}\)- and U–K baselines and complicates fair cross-method comparison.
+This interdependence was particularly evident in the \(\boldsymbol{Z}\)- and U--K baselines and complicates fair cross-method comparison.